Grupo de Operaciones Especiales (Mexico)

-The Grupo de Operaciones Especiales (GOPES) (Special Operations Group) was the tier 1 police tactical unit of the Federal Police of Mexico.
+The Grupo de Operaciones Especiales (GOPES) (Special Operations Group) was the police tactical unit of the Federal Police of Mexico.

+In October 2019, the Federal Police were disbanded, and its personnel and equipment were transferred to the newly formed National Guard.
+In August 2022, the National Guard formed a new tactical unit called Fuerza Especial de Reacción e Intervención (FERI).

 Specialization

 Their mission was to carry out a variety of operations such as: